junxit/us-congress-bills-112/metadata.md

 - 2012-07-26 — Pursuant to the order of the House of July 25, 2012, the House proceeded with consideration of H. Con.
 Res.
 134. (consideration: CR H5297-5302)
 - 2012-07-26 — Received in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S5628)
 - 2012-07-26 — The previous question was ordered pursuant to a previous  order of the House. (consideration: CR H5302)
+- 2012-07-27 — Message on Senate action sent to the House.